Bigg Boss (Tamil TV series): Eviction

 Contestants are nominated for eviction each week by their housemates.
 Viewers cast their votes in favour of the contestants they would like to save from eviction.
 Each viewer is entitled to cast one vote per day (used to be 50 votes for S1–S4, 10 votes for S5).
 The contestant with the fewest votes is out.
 Contestants who break the rules or who leave the house for medical reasons are evicted.
 During week 14 or 15 (before finale), Contestants get an option to be evicted from the game by their own decision by accepting the cash prize eviction and self evict themselves.

 Broadcast

-Bigg Boss is aired on Star Vijay and also available on Disney+ Hotstar.
+Bigg Boss is aired on Star Vijay and is also available for streaming on JioHotstar (formerly Disney+ Hotstar in India).

 Everyday episodes contain the main happenings of the previous day.
 Every Sunday episode mainly focuses on an interview of an evicted contestant by the host.
 The unseen episode will be available as Bigg Boss Unseen on Vijay Music (sister channel to Star Vijay).

-From Season 6 onward, Bigg Boss introduced a 24/7 Live Channel for Disney+ Hotstar subscribers.
-This allowed viewers to enjoy direct engagement with the show’s happenings.
+From Season 6 onward, Bigg Boss introduced a 24/7 Live Channel for JioHotstar subscribers.